 It isn’t enough to master your marketing communications through one channel if your current or prospective customers engage with you in many different channels.
-And for most companies, it is pretty safe to assume that they are.
-The typical digital consumer now owns 3.64 connected devices.
-Forrester predicts that by 2021, 40% of in-store sales will be influenced by the internet.
-And even in financial services, 47% of bank customers engaged in at least one cross-channel interaction in the past 90 days.
+And for most companies, it is pretty safe to assume they are.
+There will be four connected devices for every person in the world by 2020.
+There will be 5 billion mobile internet users by 2025.
+And 58% of total US retail sales will be digitally impacted by 2022 according to Forrester (in other words, some part of the shopping journey will take place through a digital channel).

 Many digital marketers view their website as their most important channel.
 Whether your goal is to drive online sales, generate leads or maximize page views, there is typically some action you want a visitor to take while on your site.
 As a result, many of your online marketing activities are focused on driving traffic there.
 Given its importance, it’s critical to show each person exactly what they are looking for on your site to drive those conversions or page views.
 Personalization – whether using rule-based targeting to segments or machine-learning algorithms at the one-to-one level – allows you to do that.

 Invaluable — the world’s leading online marketplace for fine art, antiques and collectibles — uses personalization to recommend items for each of its collectors beyond what he or she has viewed in the past.
 For example, this completely individualized page on the Invaluable site displays a collection of items, artists, auctions, categories and blog articles catered to each person’s tastes.

 For subscription-based businesses like SaaS, financial services, publishers and many retailers, the logged-in environment (also called web applications) is often the primary interface for engaging with customers.
 There is a huge opportunity to personalize the logged-in environment to identify when users need help and direct them to the most relevant resources, drive users to leverage features that can help them get the most value out of the product, identify churn risks and upsell opportunities, and more.